aspnetzero/documents/docs/en/Create-Edit-In-The-Page.md

 ### Create tenant page ts

 Create a new file next to html file we have just created using the name **create-tenant.component.ts**.
 Copy the content of **create-tenant-modal.component.ts** to newly created file.
+Change the component name from `CreateTenantModalComponent` to `CreateTenantComponent`.

 Modal page uses two methods named `show` and `onShown` which are not available in regular pages.
 So, we will implement `OnInit` and `AfterViewInit` in our Angular component and move the code of show method into `ngOnInit` and move the code of `onShown` into `ngAfterViewInit`.
 After doing that, we can delete empty `show` and `onShown` methods.

 Import `OnInit` and `AfterViewInit` and move lines from `show` to `ngOnInit` and move lines from `onShown` to `ngAfterViewInit`.